prem-kumar-sharma/Chat_with_your_resume/README.md

 ## Project Structure
-app.py: The main Python script that runs the Streamlit app. requirements.txt: A file listing all the Python dependencies required for the project.
+app.py: The main Python script that runs the Streamlit app.

+requirements.txt: A file listing all the Python dependencies required for the project.

 .env: A file to store environment variables like the OpenAI API key (not included in the repository for security reasons).

 ##Example

 After launching the app, you can:

-1.Upload your resume in PDF format.
+1. Upload your resume in PDF format.
 2. Ask questions about your resume in the provided input box.
 3. Receive AI-generated responses based on the content of your resume.
 Screenshots